We Tested Five Low-Toxicity Weed Killers, and Our Favorite Worked Within Hours

 • Active ingredient: Iron HEDTA

-Selective herbicides that are safe for lawns and derived from natural ingredients are rare, but Sunday Dandelion Doom fits the bill.
+Selective herbicides that are safe for lawns and derived from natural ingredients are rare, but Sunday Dandelion Doom lawn weed killer spray fits the bill.
 The active ingredient, iron HEDTA, is bad news for broadleaf weeds but safe to use on grass.
 This 1-gallon package is ready to spray and comes with its own battery-powered sprayer attachment.
 Shake well, plug in the spray adapter, and spot spray dandelions, clover, thistle, and other weeds without damaging the lawn.

 We tested Dandelion Doom in an out-of-the-way lawn area that was moderately infested with clover, dandelion, wild violet, crabgrass, and a few other weeds.
 After marking a small test plot, we sprayed the weeds individually, without being especially careful about overspray.
 After 24 hours, we noticed discoloration of the dandelion, clover, and violets.
 After the third day, most of the broadleaf weeds appeared dead.

-Unlike other weed killers that cause weeds to dry out and turn brown, this product made the leaves turn black.
+Unlike other grass weed control sprays that cause weeds to dry out and turn brown, this product made the leaves turn black.
 The lawn grass and crabgrass appeared unaffected.
 Because of our curiosity about iron staining, we also sprayed a few weeds in cracks on the concrete driveway.
 The weeds died there in about 2 days, but the concrete did not stain.
 Sunday Dandelion Doom is an excellent choice to keep broadleaf weeds out of lawn areas.

 Best for Gravel Areas